Skip to content

 Compounding raises?

 Gap often widens as raises compound on higher base.
-Real lifetime gap often 1.5-2× the simple cumulative shown.
+The lifetime gap can differ significantly from the simple cumulative amount shown, depending on career trajectory and raise patterns.

 How to close?